 Julie Door was elected in November 2013 and immediately sworn into office to fill a vacated District 3 council seat.
 Her elected term runs from 2014 to 2017.

 Julie believes strongly in community service and has actively worked to improve community safety, schools, and quality of life in Puyallup.
-She currently serves the community as Wildwood Elementary PTA secretary and by supporting the Puyallup Food Bank and Salvation Army.
-Her past community service included volunteer work at Good Samaritan Hospital, the Puyallup Activity Center, and Big Brothers/Big Sisters.
+She is a member of the Puyallup Kiwanis and serves as Chair of the Community Services Committee, serves on the Puyallup Kiwanis Foundation Board, she actively supports the Puyallup Food Bank, Santa Cops, St. Francis House, Puyallup Activity Center, the Daffodil Festival and Communities in Schools.
+Her past community service included Secretary of the Wildwood Park Elementary PTA, volunteer work at Good Samaritan Hospital, and Big Brothers/Big Sisters.
 Julie also held leadership roles in the American Cancer Society Relay for Life and the “Shaw Come Together” group that worked to prevent halfway houses from being established in residential communities.

-Julie’s objectives on the Council are to listen to her constituents, work collaboratively with her colleagues, and move Puyallup forward.
+Julie’s objectives on the Council are to listen to her constituents, work collaboratively with her colleagues and other entities, and move Puyallup forward.
 As a Councilmember, her top priorities include: protecting children and families, responsibly managing city finances, and strengthening our local economy while protecting the unique character of Puyallup.